-***All dressage tests for open dressage EXCEPT for Intro tests will be ridden in the large arena.
+***Modified Training dressage tests will be ridden in the LARGE dressage arena.

 Cross Country: a test of speed, endurance and jumping ability across a course of fixed obstacles; a water complex, a ditch and a mound.

 Stadium Jumping: the combination of a horse and rider’s ability to complete a course designed to prove suppleness, obedience, and jumping ability within an arena setting having short distances between fences and tight turns.
 The horse and rider team must complete course within optimum time to avoid time penalties.